briatte/dsr/README.md

 # Part 3.
 Extras

-[Statistical learning][csl] and [machine learning][ml] could go there, as well as APIs and Web scraping, networks, big data and more things like JavaScript visualization libraries, but there are only two extra sessions.
+[Statistical learning][csl] and [machine learning][ml] could go here, as well as APIs and Web scraping, networks, big data and more things like JavaScript visualization libraries, but there are only two extra sessions.

 [csl]: https://allmodelsarewrong.github.io/
 [ml]: https://conf20-intro-ml.netlify.app/